carlosvin/carlosvin.github.io/es/posts/react-typescript-parcel/index.md

 );
 ```

 Parcel can take index.html file as entry file and it figures out how to build the application.
+We create `src/index.html` as follows.

 ```html
 <html>